aery32/aery32/README.md

 ## Installation

-You don't have to install Aery32 as you would do with regular software.
-Just download the framework, unzip and start working.
+You don't have to install Aery32 Software Framework as you would do with regular software.
+Just download the framework, unzip it and start working on it.

 ## Requirements